Accepting User Input

 The ampersand, &

 We use the ampersand (&) to specify that we want to use the address (memory location) of the variable that follows.
 In this case, the variable is age.
-Scanf() requires the address of the variable in order to change its value.
+Scanf() requires the address of the variable in order to update/change its value.
 This is unlike printf() which takes a copy of the variable (no ampersand is needed in order to get a copy).

 Printing the memory address of a variable